 Service Animals & Pets

 Service animals are welcome on HARTransit vehicles.
-If you travel with a service animal, please let the schedulers know when you book your trip.
+If you travel with a service animal.

 Pets up to 20 pounds may be transported in carriers designed for that purpose.
 Drivers cannot help passengers carry pets.